Abhi-prasad7042/FoodOrdering/README.md

 - **Custom Hooks**: Implement custom hooks for efficient data fetching, state management, and reusable logic.
 - **Routing with React Router**: Navigate seamlessly between different pages and components using React Router.
 - **Tailwind CSS Styling**: Create beautiful, responsive UI components with ease using Tailwind CSS.
+- **Redux**: Used redux for cart functionality everything related to cart whether additem or removeitem all things has been done by the redux.

 ## Installation